 In our situation, even though my daughter is in love with German Shepherds, I knew that she was not ready to train that dog every day, walk him for 2 miles every day, and give him a job to fulfill his needs.
-We eventually adopted a German Shepherd mix that does not have the strong working drive that a pure breed does.
+We eventually adopted a German Shepherd mix that does not have the strong working drive that a pure breed dog has.

-It is so important to consider the dogs needs before adopting him, just because he is adorable… I mean really, ALL puppies are… doesn’t mean he is the right dog for you.
+It is so important to consider the dog’s needs before adopting him, just because he is adorable… I mean really, ALL puppies are… doesn’t mean he is the right dog for you.

-You need to consider the dogs temperament, exercise needs and working drive.
+You need to consider the dog’s temperament, exercise needs, and working drive.
 What is the energy level of the dog you are wanting to adopt?
 Does it match your energy level?
 If you plan on coming home from working all day, sitting on the couch and watching TV, don’t adopt a high-energy dog like a German Shepherd or Labrador Retriever.
 Or maybe consider adopting an older dog, one that is past that high-energy part of his life.

-If you have a soft energy, then find a dog that matches that energy, if you are assertive and not afraid to say no, than you can choose a stronger dog.
+If you have a soft energy, then find a dog that matches that energy, if you are assertive and not afraid to say no, then you can choose a stronger dog.
 Most working dogs need a strong leader, and if you aren’t okay with saying no to your dog, you should keep looking.
 Even many small dogs need a strong leader… just because their small doesn’t mean they can’t have a strong personality!

 Consider the size of the dog that would be compatible with you, do you live in a house or apartment?
 Do you have a yard for the dog to run in?
 Do you have kids or other dogs or cats that the new dog will need to get along with?
 What do you expect from your dog?
-Hanging out on the couch, talking short walks around your neighbored, or being adventurous and running and/or hiking?
+Hanging out on the couch, talking short walks around your neighborhood, or being adventurous and running and/or hiking?

-Whether you are adopting from the human society or a local rescue group, find out as much as possible about the dog you want to adopt.
+Whether you are adopting from the humane society or a local rescue group, find out as much as possible about the dog you want to adopt.
 The amount of information that you can get will vary.
 A dog that is in a shelter situation may not be able to be fully assessed since it is not in a home environment.
-It can take several weeks for a dog to feel comfortable in it’s environment (read about the 3-3-3 rule), and really in a shelter, never really feel fully comfortable.
-What I love about being a foster home for dogs, is that we get the opportunity to really get to know the dog before he gets adopted, allowing us to inform the adopters of all of the dogs personality traits.
+It can take several weeks for a dog to feel comfortable in its environment (read about the 3-3-3 rule), and really in a shelter, never really feel fully comfortable.
+What I love about being a foster home for dogs, is that we get the opportunity to really get to know the dog before he gets adopted, allowing us to inform the adopters of all of the dog’s personality traits.
 Don’t ever feel pressured into adopting a particular dog, you have the right to say no and find the perfect match.
 Remember, this dog will be part of your family for the next 10-15+ years.

 Many times when looking at a human society or a local rescue group, they don’t really know what breed the dogs are.
 They usually make an educated guess on the look of the dog, assessing the body, ears, etc. and this is especially difficult if the dog is still a puppy.
 Puppies are very difficult to guess breeds unless they know the parents.
-I’ve heard stories on people adopting a puppy, thinking it would only get to be about 30 pounds, and that puppy needed up being 80 pounds!
+I’ve heard stories of people adopting a puppy, thinking it would only get to be about 30 pounds, and that puppy needed up being 80 pounds!
 Are you prepared to accept that possibility?
-I’ve also noticed many rescues may classify a dog as a lab mix because that is what most people are searching for, when in reality it is really not a lab at all.
+I’ve also noticed many rescues may classify a dog as a lab mix because that is what most people are searching for when in reality it is really not a lab at all.
 Don’t put on blinders, do your research and be realistic with yourself.

 So remember to ask yourself these questions before you adopt your puppy or dog.
-Your dog will live 10-15 years or more, do NOT make this decision lightly…. you don’t go out an buy a car or house before researching do you?
+Your dog will live 10-15 years or more, do NOT make this decision lightly…. you don’t go out an buy a car or house before researching, do you?
 Remember, adopting a dog should never be an impulse decision.
-Don’t ever adopt a dog because you feel sorry for him, if you aren’t the right fit, then he deserves to find some that is.
+Don’t ever adopt a dog because you feel sorry for him, if you aren’t the right fit, then he deserves to find some that are.